Benefits of Using Paper

 Besides using recycled paper and trees to make paper, paper mills may also use manufacturing leftovers from saw mill operations (whose products are used to make houses, furniture, and other things).
-In 2020, nearly 80% of all mills used some recycled paper to make new products in the United States.
+In 2021, approximately 80% of all mills used some recycled paper to make new products in the United States.

 What Kinds of Things are Made from Paper?

 From the thinnest tissue, to the most absorbent diaper, to the toughest corrugated box, there are almost as many different kinds of paper as there are uses for it.

 Most of us begin our mornings by enjoying the comforts of paper products — from facial tissue and paper towels, to the carton that holds our orange juice, and the paperboard packaging that holds our breakfast cereal.